MarcusWentz/eulerswap-parameters/README.md

     USDC_USDT_0x3416cF6C708Da44DB2624D63ea0AAef7113527C6
 ```

-We focus in this section just on the USDC/USDT pair below, but the other pool data output are also available in the img folder.
+We focus in this section just on the USDC/USDT pair below, but the other pool data output are also available in the img folder, including its behavior in [phasespace](https://drive.google.com/drive/folders/1AzrlKZApBz60PD6itQ5ry6MnSiqOLOAe).

 ### Stablecoin Pool Tail Analysis
 Why USDT/DAI may be best pool, the constant mint and burn of the stablecoin will cause changes in DAI price (*thereby generating  more in fees!!), which would counter the stale price of USDT or USDC which may deviate and generate fees more in times of unforeseen crises rather than simply due to mint/burn mechanisms of DAI-like stablecoins.